cmunch1/nba-prediction/README.md

   - Sort games by HOME_TEAM_ID and GAME_ID
   - for each SEASON and HOME_TEAM_ID, shift HOME_TEAM_WINS down to TARGET for previous game
   - remove games with null TARGETs (last game played each season by each team will have no null TARGET)

+  ### Train / Test Split

+  - Latest season is used as Test data and previous seasons are used as Train data

+  ### Baseline Models

+  Simple If-Then Models

+ - Team with best record wins
+ - Home team always wins
+ - Home team wins unless they have losing home record
+ - Home team wins unless visitor has won 2 of 3 last away games

+ML Models

+ - LightGBM
+ - XGBoost